 - 4 tablespoons melted butter

-- While the chicken bakes, melt the 4 tablespoons of butter in a small saucepan.
-Stir in the cornstarch and chicken seasoning until the cornstarch is fully incorporated with the butter and spices.
+While the chicken bakes, melt the 4 tablespoons of butter in the microwave.
 Set aside.

-- Preheat a skillet (preferably cast iron) over medium heat on your stovetop until very hot – about 7-10 minutes.
+Preheat a skillet or grill pan (preferably cast iron) over medium heat on your stovetop until very hot – about 5-7 minutes.
 You can tell if the skillet is hot enough by dropping a bead of water onto it.
 If the bead sizzles and ‘dances’ across the pan as it evaporates, then the skillet is hot enough to sear your meat.

-- Remove the chicken breasts from the oven.
-Brush each breast with the butter/cornstarch/spice mixture and place, buttered side down in the hot skillet.
+Remove the chicken breasts from the oven.
+Brush each breast with the butter and place, buttered side down, in the hot skillet.

-- Sear the chicken for about 5 minutes until golden brown with slightly crisped edges.
+Sear the chicken for 2-3 minutes until golden brown with slightly crisped edges.

-- Brush the butter/cornstarch/spice mixture on top of the chicken breasts and turn the breasts.
-Sear this side of the chicken for another 5 minutes until equally browned with crisped edges.
+Brush butter on top of the chicken breasts and turn the breasts.
+Sear this side of the chicken for another 2-3 minutes until golden brown.

 Cooked, boneless, skinless chicken breasts will keep for up to 4 days when stored tightly covered in the refrigerator or up to 6 months when stored tightly covered in the freezer.